ALoafOfDvDs/OSP_discord_bot/README.md

 ### bulkdelete.js
 Implementation of "/bulkdelete" command.
 This will take a certain number of messages in the specified channel, or current channel if none specified, and delete that many messages from the channel

+### revelerevent.js
+Implementation of the "/revelerevent" command.
+This will take the type of event that is about to happen, and then edit event channel permissions to unlock them for general admission.

+### revelereventreset.js
+Implementation of the "/revelereventreset" command.
+This will immediately reset the event channel permissions to a locked state.